shibaFoss/AIO-Video-Downloader/CONTRIBUTING.md

 ## 📜 Contributor Guidelines

-VideoMate is a project built with simplicity and clarity in mind.
+AIO Video Downloader is a project built with simplicity and clarity in mind.
 To maintain consistency across the codebase, please follow these contributor guidelines:

 ### 🔧 Coding Style